dials/dials/CONTRIBUTING.md

   of the `sys` package).
-If an import is for an optional dependency, then it should be imported in a try/except block, with some fallback to identify the missing case (such as setting the name to `None`. **Matplotlib is an exception** to this rule - because it's startup logic defines the backend it uses, this is permitted to be imported inline.
+If an import is for an optional dependency, then it should be imported in a try/except block, with some fallback to identify the missing case (such as setting the name to `None`. **Matplotlib is an exception** to this rule - because its startup logic defines the backend it uses, this is permitted to be imported inline.
 There are still a few exceptions to help avoid circular imports that are hard to remove.
 Anything that is a python standard library import should be at the top of the file,